aflupton/crypto-square-project/README.md

 ## Description

-_Form takes user input and then places it in a table, which when read produces an encrypted message._
+_Form takes user input and then places it in a matrix, which when read by the algorithm produces an encrypted message._

 _Specs:_
 * _The program should split inputted words into separate strings of lowercase letters._